Feature

 Isla Colon public reservoir on May 30, 2023, during the height of a drought

-While those are the two main benefits specific to the unique conditions of our island community, other benefits of the August Wastewater Treatment Plants include: it doesn’t emit unpleasant odors, there is no danger of overflowing and it comes with a 10 year guarantee.
+While those are the two main benefits specific to the unique conditions of our island community, other benefits of the August Wastewater Treatment Plants include: it doesn’t emit unpleasant odors, there is no danger of overflowing, maintenance is cheaper, the system increases your property value and it comes with a 10 year guarantee.
 A complete list of benefits can be found in the PDF presentation.

 Models Suitable for Bocas del Toro Residences, Hotels and Businesses